OSC/ood-documentation/develop/_sources/tutorials/tutorials-interactive-apps/k8s-jupyter.rst.txt

 We're going to be looking at the `bc k8s jupyter`_ app which you can fork, clone and modify for your site.
-This page also holds the `submit yml in full`_ for reference.
+This page also holds the `submit.yml in full`_ for reference.

 Refer to :ref:`interactive K8s Jupyter using HPC-like containers <app-development-tutorials-interactive-apps-k8s-like-hpc-jupyter>`
 for details on running Jupyter on Kubernetes with containers that behave more like traditional